Also See The Message of the Bible and The Warning of The Bible

 Not only does the imagery and symbolism of Revelation describe the horrendous conditions of the last days, but tells us in what order they will occur.
 In summary, the first Six Seals unfold one after the other.
 The 'Four Horsemen of The Apocalypse" (The first four seals) symbolize the persecution of the church with much blood being shed, which will, in a sense, be the last straw and bring an end to God's patience.
 The opening of the Seventh Seal will introduce the series of Seven Trumpets.
 The first six are the 'Great Tribulation', which Jesus said would be unparalleled in the history of our planet.
 The blowing of the Seventh Trumpet will herald Jesus appearing before the Face of God for us, and what we call the "rapture".
 This will be closely followed by the Seven Bowls when He will, as the prophet Zephaniah said, cut man off from the face of the earth (Zephaniah 1:2-3)

-For various reasons, Revelation pauses more than once in its recital of ongoing events.
+For reasons of its own Revelation pauses more than once in its recital of ongoing events.
 These interludes give us significant information.

 The Two Witnesses

-The two individuals known as the "Two Witnesses" are mentioned only in eleven verses in the entire Bible, and yet they play a major role in the End Times.
-While the verses seem to be a straight forward description of two individuals, the text gives no clues as to who they are and when they make their appearance.
+Although the "Two Witnesses" are mentioned in only eleven verses in the entire Bible, they play a major role in the End Times.
+While the verses seem to be a straight forward description of two humans, the text gives no clues as to who they are and when they make their appearance.
 While both factors have been the source of never ending speculation, the fact that God has not named them, probably means that He does not intend for us to identify them ahead of time.

 The Jehovah's Witnesses claim this literal number will come from their ranks, while others believe the 144,000 will be Jews who will be saved from the physical nation of Israel.
 Scripture does not support either of these claims.